edsol-adm/mindmaster-app/README.md

 - Complete **Grade 1 curriculum framework** (10 units, 40 lessons).
 - Fully playable HTML prototype demonstrating the Explore → Practise → Reflect arc.
 - AI component designs specified and ready for Beta integration.
-- **Pilot testing** conducted with Grade 3 students and teachers at an international school to validate pedagogy and usability using the English-language prototype.
+- **Field testing** conducted with Grade 3 students and teachers at an international school to validate pedagogy and usability using the English-language prototype.
 - With upcoming funding, MindMaster will be developed with **English as the internal base** and **full Thai localisation for learners and teachers**.

 ---